tshrinivasan/wikisource_wikidata_integration/README.md

 # Wikisource Wikidata Integration

-We have three file here.
+We have three file here, in the main folder of the repo.
+Ignore the folders and content there for now.

 1. Index_template
 2. Index_data